Maxar-Corp/nu-sirve/docs/INSTALLATION.md

     <summary>Click Here to View One-Time Installation Instructions</summary>
     <p>

         #### MSVC: To install the MSVC 2019 C++ compiler and linker as well as the C++ runtime libraries, install the "Build Tools for Visual Studio 2019."
+As of 5/21/2024, this was available at https://visualstudio.microsoft.com/vs/older-downloads/

         On a Maxar-provided laptop, this can be installed from the Software Center.
 On any other system, it can be obtained from https://visualstudio.microsoft.com/vs/older-downloads/.
 Note that this code will not run with Visual C++ 2022 - the installation and codebase assumes Visual C++ 2019 in a number of places.